 9. Tasting (and hearing) the explosive Pop Rocks was an unforgettable experience.

-10. Never forget reading every Laffy Taffy wrapper to find new jokes.
+10. Remember reading every Laffy Taffy wrapper to find new jokes?

 The genius name of Laffy Taffy described its goal and what it is: to make you laugh while eating taffy.
 Another fun thing about them is that all the jokes are written and sent in by children, and they’re still making us laugh today!

-11. Eating as many Nerds as possible at once to intensify that tangy flavor.
+11. Who could resist eating as many Nerds as possible at once to intensify that tangy flavor?

 My favorite part of this candy was the packaging.
 I couldn’t get enough of the adorable animated Nerds characters.
 Fun fact, each color nerd is a different concept, including Pink as Curiosity, Purple as Deep Thinking, Yellow as Logic, Red as Creativity, Green as Humor, and Orange as Spontaneity.